 Before you hit the “send button” – preferably before you even start drafting your email – you should double-check the basics like whether or not the person you’re emailing is still alive.

 Okay, this is an extreme example, but it demonstrates how easy it is to sabotage your chances of success by failing to check some fundamental details before reaching out.
 Double-checking simple things might seem like a waste of time.
 However, you won’t think it’s a waste of time when you’ve gotten something that was easy to research so terribly wrong.
 Confirming that the journalist is still on the same platform, confirming that they are still covering the same topic as last time, and confirming that the company has a previous relationship with them are all important steps to take.

 Things change, and people move around (and die, as at least one public relations professional discovered…).
-You must ensure that your contact list is up to date and that you understand who they are writing to, where they work, and what they do.
+You must ensure that your contact list is up to date with help of any accurate bulk email verification tool and that you understand who they are writing to, where they work, and what they do.